mndillon/toki-pona-nanpa-linja-n/README.md

 This gives us four uniquely decodable representations of the same underlying number: standard decimal notation, sitelen pona in a cartouche, Latin pona proper name, and a unique numeric abbreviation.

-Rules:

-- Take decimal number and convert to proper name using the rules below.
-In sitelen pona, display the proper name in a cartouche using specific glyphs from the table above.
-- Take numeric proper name, remove any letter 'n', remove any letter 'e', remove any spaces, capitalize remaining letters (optionally leave 'o' and 'k' as lower case, as these letters represent delimiters in numbers), add #~ at the start to produce numeric abbreviation

 Example: